celo-org/celo-monorepo/packages/docs/operations-manual/key-management/key-rotation.md

   Before proceeding to step 2 ensure there is sufficient time until the end of the epoch to complete key rotation.
   {% endhint %}

-2. Authorize the new Validator signer key with the Locked Gold Account to overwrite the old Validator signer key.
+2. Authorize the new Validator signer key with the Locked CELO Account to overwrite the old Validator signer key.

   ```bash
   # With $SIGNER_TO_AUTHORIZE as the new validator signer: